Monthly Archives: September 2016

 1. How can someone find out if an area is under the management of The Wildlife Trusts?

-The Wildlife Trusts is a federated organisation, which means that there are 47 individual Wildlife Trusts across the UK working to protect wildlife in their area.
+The Wildlife Trusts is a federated organisation, which means that there are 47 individual wildlife trusts across the UK working to protect wildlife in their area.
 The best way to enquire about an area is to get in touch with your Wildlife Trust.
-You can find their contact details here: http://www.wildlifetrusts.org/your-local-trust
+You can find their contact details here.

-2. What advice would you give to those who want to start a w
+2. What advice would you give to those who want to start a wildlife garden

-Earlier this month, we caught up with George Riley from Primrose about garden enhancements and how you can make a difference to your garden by using screens to adding water features.
-Check out our interview below!
+Earlier this month, we caught up with George Riley, from Primrose, to talk about garden enhancements and how you can make a difference to your garden by using screens and adding water features.
+Check out our interview below: